marty90/fastplot/README.md

 * `bars_multi`: plot grouped bars. `data` must be a padas dataframe.
 Each row is results in a group of bars, while columns determine bars within each group.
 * `bars_stacked`: plot stacked bars. `data` must be a padas dataframe.
 Rows go on x axis, while each column is a level in the bars.
 * `callback`: call a user function instead of plotting `data`.
 You must provide a function pointer in the `callback` argument, that will be called passing `plt` as paramenter in order to perform a user defined plot.
 No matter what you put in `data`.

+Note: you can use `callback` mode to draw data with `seaborn` and profit from all the features of `fastplot`.
+See the examples.

-  ## Lorenz curve and Gini Index
+### Lorenz curve and Gini Index
 `fastplot` provides utility functions to compute Lorenz curve and Gini Index.

 To compute Gini index and Lorenz curve for a single set of samples call the `fastplot.lorenz_gini()` function, whose sole arguments is a set of samples.
 It returns `(lorenz_x, lorenz_y), gini_index`, that you can plot with the mode `line`.

 To compute Gini index and Lorenz curve for multiple set of samples, call `fastplot.lorenz_gini_multi()`.
 It takes as input a list of two-sized tuples like (name, [samples]).
 It provides as output like: [ (name, ([x1,x2], [y1,y2])), (name, ([x1,x2], [y1,y2]) ) ].
 The optional argument `name_format="{} (GI={:0.2f})"` is string format to transform names to include the value of the Gini index.
 The output of this function can be directly used as input to `fastplot` with mode `line_multi`

 ## Arguments
 Arguments of the `plot` function are divided in many categories.
 Only `core` are mandatory.

 **Core**
 * `data`: the input data to plot